david-rockwood/fimpad/README.md

 exit 0
 ```

-I tested this script on a 1080p video and it worked.
 The LLM generated fewer than the given max of 400 tokens, because fewer than 400 tokens were needed to appropriately fill the gap between prefix and suffix.

 If you wanted a script that paid more attention to avoiding errors, you could start the prefix with something like this: